If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Opening

-In the 2011 Remaster used instrumental renditions of the Japanese/European opening and ending themes due to licensing issues with Casey Rankin's estate.
+The remaster uses instrumental renditions of the Japanese/European opening and ending themes due to licensing issues with Casey Rankin's estate.
+Origins would later use the original vocal themes, although Keiko Utoku's vocals in the opening were from the Ver0.02 prototype.

 Ending